kollklienstuber/460/weeks/week_5/blog5.md

 ## The assignment
 The assignment for this week can be found [here](http://www.wou.edu/~morses/classes/cs46x/assignments/HW5.html).
-The assignment for this week has me starting to learn the database functionality of ASP.NET MVC 5.
-I had no experience prior to this week of the subject and I found it confusing at first and some of the biggest issues I had surrouneded getting the right settings and my MVC system set up and linked together correctly.
-In addition I had issues with things that still leave me a bit confused in regards to compiling my site.
-Specfically, I ran into problems where I would run my project and would get different errors depending on what page I ran my project from which made little sense and gave me issues in figuring out what is acctually wrong.
+The assignment for this week had me starting to learn the database functionality of ASP.NET MVC 5.
+I had no experience over this subject prior to this week and I found it confusing at first and some of the biggest issues I had surrounded getting the right settings and my MVC system set up and linked together correctly.
+In addition I had issues with things that still leave me a bit confused in regards to running my site.
+Specifically, I ran into problems where I would run my project and would get different errors depending on what page I ran my project from which made little sense and gave me issues in figuring out what was actually wrong.
+Eventually the site created successfully but I got to completion with some confusion as to why some of the code was actually working.
+I imagine it probably has a bit to do with the magic of MVC and Visual studios that goes on behind the scenes.

-## Link to code on Github
+## Link to my code on Github
 The full code for this assignment can be found [here](https://github.com/kollklienstuber/460/tree/master/weeks/week_5) and some sample images of the code are also shown below.

 ## Some Issues and initial steps
-I started this assignemnt in a way that eventually had me back track and start over multiple times due to having trouble connecting to the database, linking code together and having a not super solid understanding of what I was doing.
+I started this assignment in a way that eventually had me back track and start over multiple times due to having trouble connecting to the database, linking code together and having a not super solid understanding of what I was doing.
 However I think I eventually got a decent grasp over the end result of the project.
-For my vairables I used the required and naming conventions to help with there creations as shown below.
+For my variables I used the required naming conventions to help with their creations as shown below.
 I started with my model which looked like,

 ![wireframe](pics/Model.PNG "Model.PNG")